Sahar-Heu/shmsr/content/about/index.md

 I am exceptionally well organized and I genuinely care for my clients and the projects taken on.

-If you would like to discuss a project, collaboration or simply say “hi”, please reach out to [studio@sahar.design](mailto:studio@sahar.design)
+If you would like to discuss a project, collaborate or simply say “hi”, please reach out to [studio@sahar.design](mailto:studio@sahar.design)

 Thanks for stopping by, enjoy browsing through my Portfolio or my [online shop](/shop)!